Ask Soundly

 Starkey headquarters and hearing aids

-Starkey Genesis AI is currently Starkey’s most popular hearing aid.
+Starkey Omega AI is currently Starkey's most popular hearing aid.

 For the nerds out there, here’s a breakdown of each hearing aid brand’s market share.